vsariola/startrip/README.md

   important property of 17 is that 15 * 17 = 255 = -1, so the net effect
   of 15 cycles is to decrease the time by one, while in between, the time is a large value outside the array.
-Since the array is last in the program, at least DOSBox guarantees it's all zeros.
+Since the array is last in the program, at least DOSBox guarantees values outside it are all zeros.
 - During initialization, we dump the whole code & data to MIDI port, with rep outsb.
 It setups the instruments and starts playing that low frequency bass.